If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 How To Do

-- Keep your upper back straight, pull the bar down and bring it up to the chest.
-As you pull down, squeeze your shoulder blades together and feel back muscles contracting.
+- Keep your upper back straight, pull the bar down, and bring it up to the chest.

-- Perform this movement using your upper back and use the arms merely as a lever between bar and lats.
+- Perform this movement using your upper back and use the arms merely as a lever between the bar and lats.

-- Now release the bar with controlled motion and stretch your lats as much as possible.
+- Now, release the bar with controlled motion and stretch your lats as much as possible.

 - Go full range of motion and concentrate on your back muscles doing the major work.

-2. One-Arm Lat Pull-Down
+2. One-Arm Lat Pulldown

 How To Do